 This curried tofu and spinach scramble is a flavorful and healthy vegan breakfast that comes together quickly.
-It’s a fantastic way to get plant-based protein and vibrant vegetables into your morning meal.
+It’s a fantastic way to get plant-based protein and bright vegetables into your morning meal.
 Perfect for busy weekdays or a relaxed weekend brunch, this dish is satisfying and delicious.
 The combination of warming curry spices, savory tofu, and fresh vegetables makes this tofu scramble a winner.
 It’s easily customizable and a great base for adding other favorite ingredients.

 Time: 15 min